The Appeal Of Pink Sapphires

 The Standard For Pink Sapphires

 Pink sapphires come in very pale baby pink to vivid, intense magenta.
-In today’s market, the most coveted pink sapphire colors are saturated purplish red hues with a medium tone—these are often described as “hot pink” or “bubble-gum pink.”
+In previous year’s markets, the most coveted pink sapphire colors were saturated purplish red hues with a medium tone—these are often described as “hot pink” or “bubble-gum pink.”
 As we head into 2019, pink sapphires are experiencing record popularity with the lighter tones of pink being widely embraced.
 These baby pink hues have a lighter, airy quality about them and allows them to pair so nicely with a rose gold metal.

 What Is The Availability Of These Gems?